tyltinanton/laravel-books/README.md

 ## License

-It's test application for the public audience
+It's a test application for the public audience